 NuChill® offers Clients a bespoke option based upon the ReChill® concept, but importantly we can provide a new chiller within an existing chassis.
 Invariably the chassis of even the oldest chillers are perfectly good, perhaps needing a facelift, but they provide a superb platform into which to install the new (re) designed chiller.
 NuChill® also offers full bespoke chillers into difficult locations where an off the shelf ‘box’ will simply not fit.

-10 Old Burlington Street is a luxury high end suite of offices in a historic part of Mayfair.
+Our client on Old Burlington Street operates from a luxury high end suite of offices in a historic part of Mayfair.
 Air-conditioning cooling source for the building has for the past 15 years been provided by two Climaveneta water chillers situated in a roof top plantroom.
 These were installed during a major building refit and were positioned with the roof removed.
 Now reaching their life point the chillers had become less reliable since ~2010, and were costly to run being of a much lower efficiency standard than currently expected.

 Replacement created a major headache for the building’s owners - removal of the roof structure from any building is a major project on its own.
 Doing this is a narrow yet busy Street in the West End of London just to renew mechanical plant would have easily trebled the base cost of replacement chillers.
 However, NuChill® offered a ‘through the building solution’.
 ThermOzone have been supporting the chillers since 2010 so were familiar with the site and indeed during this period had replaced major components several times.
 Thus it was obvious these chillers could be completely renewed in this way.